Mantle-OS/josephs-odd-builder/docs/ai.md

 ## Why this exists

-Two taxes I didn’t want to pay *(I'm not stubborn not hard headed at all)*:
+Two taxes I didn’t want to pay *(I'm not stubborn, not hard headed at all)*:

 1. **The GPU Tax**